RealMasterGod/mern-blog-site/README.md

 # 4. Setup
 - Clone the repository or download as zip.
 - Go to the cloned folder on your local machine.
+- Open terminal in api folder and also create a .env file where you have to create a variable MONGODB_URI and assign your mongodb database to this.
 - Open terminal and run the following commands in order.
   ```bash
   npm install